edwardgerhold/syntaxjs/README.md

 _AST_
-I found out, that the AST Evaluation is reusable for ByteCode if i fetch the nodes Contents by and Interface Function, which could in effect return bytecode.
-For that, all the accesses have to be searched and replaced, too, i just added it to a handful of accesses to begin.
+I found out, that the AST Evaluation is reusable for ByteCode if i fetch the nodes contents by an interface function, which could in effect return bytecode.
+For that, all the accesses have to be searched and replaced, too, i just added into a handful of accesses to begin.
 After replacing this, and the Array Accesses (StatementLists, FunctionBodies) with a getIndex(list, x), the SAME Function can be used with a ByteCode.
 Coz the Evaluate() returns the result in a completion, which can be explored